Drugs and Alcohol

 - More than half of these had used a substance in the last week.

-As some drugs can impair workers' capacity to perform safely hours or days after consumed, this could mean individuals are attending your workplace negatively impacted by illicit substances.
+As many drugs can impair workers' capacity to perform safely hours or even days after consumed, this could mean individuals are attending your workplace negatively impacted by illicit substances, risking safety and productivity.

 But what about alcohol?